mharty3/mharty3.github.io/_til/SQL/value-counts-of-a-column.md

 ---
-Get the value counts of a column in SQL
+title: 'Get the value counts of a column in SQL (SQL)'
 ---
-# Get the value counts of a column in SQL (SQL)
 This will return a table containing the number of times each unique value in a given column occurs in a table. `DESC` is optional.
 If it is not included, the result will be in ascending order.

 ```